microsoft/azure-health-data-services-workshop/resources/docs/Postman_FHIR-Proxy_README.md

 <img src="./images/Screenshot_2022-02-17_101116_edit2.png" height="328">

 3. Click on `POST Save Patient` in the `FHIR CALLS` collection and press **Send**.
-If you get a response like shown below, this means you succeeded in populating FHIR service with a `Patient` Resource.
+If you get a response like shown below, this means you succeeded in populating FHIR service with a `Patient` Resource instance.
 This indicates that your setup is functioning properly.

 <img src="./images/Screenshot_2022-02-17_101224_edit2.png" height="328">

 4. Try `GET List Patients` in the `FHIR CALLS` collection and press **Send**.
-If the response is as shown below, this means you successfully queried your FHIR service for a list of every `Patient` Resource stored in the FHIR service's database.
+If the response is as shown below, this means you successfully queried your FHIR service for every `Patient` Resource instance stored in the FHIR service's database.
 This means your setup with FHIR-Proxy connected to the FHIR service is fully functional.

 <img src="./images/Screenshot_2022-02-17_101255_edit2.png" height="328">